This article explains how to configure the environment settings in Gainsight PX.

 - It is mandatory to select at least one environment type, before launching the bot.

 - Consider that there are two engagements whose trigger method is set to KC Bot.
-One of the engagements is meant to be launched on Production and the other on Sandbox, as shown in the following image.
+The engagements is meant to be launched on Production and Sandbox, as shown in the following image.

 Both the above engagements now appear in KC Bot since the trigger method is set to KC Bot.